anamta-k/nss-68th-poverty-analysis/README.md

 from item-level records would produce an identical result.
 Using Level 3 directly is the standard approach for head-count poverty estimation.

-Poverty lines are from the Tendulkar Committee (Planning Commission, 2011–12), disaggregated by state and sector.
+The official Tendulkar Committee poverty lines for 2011–12, disaggregated by state and sector, serve as the threshold for poverty classification.
+State codes are mapped to three-letter abbreviations using a separate crosswalk file for labelling and visualisation.
 Included as `Tendulkar_Povertyline__1_.xlsx`.

 ## Methodology